Albert Broadhouse

 Albert Broadhouse (17 November 1893 – 1946) was an English footballer.

 Career

 Broadhouse joined Port Vale in the autumn of 1916, with World War I still raging.
 He played in the war league side until his conscription.
-He returned safely in March 1919 and played his first Football League matches, until losing his place in October and being released at the end of the 1919–20 season.
-The step up in quality possibly proved too much for him, as only four of his 26 games at The Old Recreation Ground came in the Second Division.
+He returned safely in March 1919.
+He played his first Football League matches, until losing his place in October and being released at the end of the 1919–20 season.
+The step up in quality possibly proved too much for him, as only four of his 26 games at the Old Recreation Ground came in the Second Division.